kennytrbl/discord-panda-bot/README.md

 # discord-panda-bot

-A public version of the Discord bot that was running in Coder's League.
+A public version of the Discord bot that was running in Coder's League Discord.

 Discord.js may no longer work with this code.